On Four-dimensional Steady gradient Ricci solitons that dimension reduce: Noncollapsed GRS with nonnegtive Ricci curvature

-Hence, Hamilton's Cheeger--Gromov compactness theorem for Ricci flow implies that $(M,g_{i}(t),p_{i})$ subsequentially converges to a limit Ricci flow $(M_\infty, g_\infty(t))$ for any $t\le 0$.
+For any $r>0$ large enough, we can find constant $C(r)$ such that (\ref{curvature estimate on geodesic bar r+t}) holds.
+Hence, Theorem 1.7 in \cite{To14} implies that $(M,g_{i}(t),p_{i})$ subsequentially converges to a complete Ricci flow $(M_\infty, g_\infty(t))$ for any $t\le 0$.
 The splitting follows from the scalar curvature decay as proved in Claim \ref{claim-split}.
 Note that the limit flow is a $3$-dimensional ancient flow which has monotonic scalar curvature in $t$ and distance-curvature estimate.
 Hence, the flow has uniformly bounded curvature at each time slice.

 \end{proof}